top of page

 The ClimatEdPsych project is my own personal form of climate activism.

-As such, some services are currently pro-bono.
+As such, some services are currently pro-bono or offered at a reduced rate.

 info@climatedpsych.com